thomcc/aboutsync/README.md

 * Clone the git repo locally.
 * In about:debugging, Load the extension by selecting the `chrome.manifest` file
-* Open chrome://aboutsync/content/index.html (or use the new "About Sync" entry created in the "Tools" menu)
+* Open `about:sync` (there's also an "About Sync" entry created in the "Tools" menu, which does exactly that)
 * When using the addon this way, you can make changes to the HTML/CSS/JS and press the refresh button in the `about:debugging` panel.
 It will be picked up automatically.